KawaCoder/Ultimate-convertor/README.EN.md

 ## About the program
 Ultimate convertor can easily convert all that you need!
 Like convert binary to hexadecimal, or binary to decimal, and much more!
 The outputs are in French.
+Icon of the executable made by: [Icongeek26](https://www.flaticon.com/fr/auteurs/icongeek26)
 <br/><br/>
 ## How to use Ultimate-convertor?
 First, you need to download the program by going into the [downloads section](https://github.com/DR34M-M4K3R/Ultimate-convertor/blob/main/README.EN.md#downloads)And then, launch the software.